Region

 Ekin Festival

 On the third Saturday and Sunday of July, the streets of Akaoka glow underneath the soft light of the Ekin Festival.
-Numerous screens from him and similar artists are displayed by candlelight and the neighborhood turns into a bustling beer garden with lots of food stalls.
+Numerous screens from him are displayed by candlelight and the neighborhood turns into a bustling beer garden with lots of food stalls.
 The museum is free for visitors during the festival.

 Trivia